xster/flutter-wiki/Experimental:-Create-Flutter-Plugin.md

 ```

-8. Migrate plugin and example app to androidx.
-See https://flutter.dev/docs/development/androidx-migration for details.

-9. To have the plugin support Flutter on branches master and stable, include this gradle script in **<plugin_name>/android/build.gradle**.
+8. To have the plugin support Flutter on branches master and stable, include this gradle script in **<plugin_name>/android/build.gradle**.
 ```
 // TODO(<github-username>): Remove this hack once androidx.lifecycle is included on stable. https://github.com/flutter/flutter/issues/42348
 afterEvaluate {